Project Dates: 2016-2022

 Six webinars, each 1 hour or less.
 Designed as a series with content building upon each webinar; however, webinars may also be viewed independently.

 From Aug.-Sept.
-2017, researchers from the PRC-StL administered a survey of public health practitioners leading chronic disease control from local health departments (LHDs) across the United States to obtain a national picture of local-level views on and use of evidence-based programs for chronic disease control, and skills and supports for evidence-based practices.
+2017, our research team administered a survey of public health practitioners leading chronic disease control from local health departments (LHDs) across the United States to obtain a national picture of local-level views on and use of evidence-based programs for chronic disease control, and skills and supports for evidence-based practices.
 This infographic summarizes the findings.

 In Jan.-Apr.
-2017, researchers from the PRC-StL conducted phone interviews with local health directors and practitioners from local health departments (LHDs) in Missouri to understand factors supporting or hindering use of evidence-based chronic disease control.
+2017, our research team conducted phone interviews with local health directors and practitioners from local health departments (LHDs) in Missouri to understand factors supporting or hindering use of evidence-based chronic disease control.
 This infographic summarizes the findings.

 Allen, P., Jacob, R. R., Parks, R. G., Mazzucca, S., Hu, H., Robinson, M., Dobbins, M., Dekker, D., Padek, M., Brownson, R. C. (2020).
 Perspectives on program mis-implementation among U.S. local public health departments.
 BMC health services research, 20, 258. https://doi.org/10.1186/s12913-020-05141-5